Calibration experiments#

 We plot the acquired amplitudes, identifying the deep/peak value as the qubit frequency.

-So, mainly, the difference that this experiment introduces is a slightly more complex pulse sequence.
+The main difference introduced by this experiment is a slightly more complex pulse sequence.
 Therefore with start with that:

 import numpy as np